How to Fish a Chatterbait: Expert Tips and Tricks

 I like to throw a chatterbait across long primary and secondary points during the early spring to search for fish and detect the sections of these structures where bass might be at any given time.
 By simply throwing the chatterbait out and slowly reeling it in, it’s easy to get a strike from opportunistic bass that are staged on one side of a point, or deep in a channel.

-Any time I’m fishing a chatterbait in the spring, I like to use a slow, steady retrieve while keeping it just above the bottom.
-It’s important to remember that bass will mostly be moving up from the deep waters during this time and they will still be using the lake bottom as they move into shallow water.
+Whenever I’m fishing a chatterbait in the spring, I like to use a slow, steady retrieve while keeping it just above the bottom.
+It’s important to remember that bass will mostly be moving up from the deep waters during this time and will still be using the lake bottom as they move into shallow water.
 If at any time you feel the vibration from your chatterbait stop while the lure is still moving, it means your bait is probably touching the ground and you need to pull up on the rod tip to keep it at the right depth in the water column.

 Also, don’t be afraid of casting the chatterbait into the shallows during the early spring.
 Most anglers will assume that bass are going to be in much deeper waters, but you’ll be surprised to find quite a few fish in less than 10 feet of water.
 It’s important to thoroughly fish the chatterbait around these points from shore to channel to get more bites during the spring.